okikio/joseph/README.md

 ```bash
 $ git clone https://github.com/okikio/app-web.git
 ```
-(don't type the $, it indicates that you’re doing this at the command line, and remember to replace the url with your repository info)
+(don't type the $, it indicates that you’re doing this in the command line, and remember to replace the url with your repository info)

 **Launch**